The settings for an individual device or app can be viewed and edited from HOME's 'Device → <settings>' pages.

 Senders and Receivers

-The Senders and Receivers tabs appear for all devices that support signal streaming.
+The Senders and Receivers pages appear for all devices that support signal streaming.
 They list all of the device's IP senders and receivers.
 For some devices, these are pre-defined (according to the configuration of the device).
 For others, they must be created (in HOME) using New Sender and New Receiver.

 In each case, the sender(s) and receiver(s) can handle up to four essence types: Video, Audio, Metadata and/or GPIO.